beingdeep/SendNotification/README.md

  - It calls the GetUsersToNotify method of the IUserNotificationService to fetch a list of notifications for users based on the last execution time of the function.
  - If there are notifications to process (i.e., the list is not empty), the function calls the ProcessNotificationsAsync method of the IUserNotificationService to handle the notifications.
  - If any exceptions occur during the process, they are logged using the logger.
  - The GetNotificationDetails function is part of a notification system that relies on the IUserNotificationService to handle user notifications.
-The class is designed to fetch notifications from an external service, process them, and send them to users via a Service Bus queue or another means, which is not shown in this code snippet.
+The class is designed to fetch notifications from an external service, process them, and send them to users via a Service Bus queue.

 ### SendNotification.Test
   - There are a total of 7 Test Cases to test the functionality in the isolation